TTB Public Guidance

-TTB's jurisdiction over the labeling of distilled spirits, wine, and malt beverages comes from the labeling provisions of the FAA Act (27 U.S.C.
-205(e)) and the regulations found in Title 27 of the Code of Federal Regulations (27 CFR parts 4, 5 and 7).
+TTB's jurisdiction over the labeling of distilled spirits, wine, and malt beverages comes from the labeling provisions of the Federal Alcohol Administration Act (FAA Act) at 27 U.S.C.
+205(e) and TTB regulations found in Title 27 of the Code of Federal Regulations (27 CFR parts 4, 5 and 7).
 The statute and regulations generally require applicants to obtain approved COLAs prior to bottling, or removing from customs custody in bottles, alcohol beverages for introduction in interstate commerce.
 Furthermore, alcohol beverage containers are required to bear a health warning statement in accordance with the provisions of the Alcoholic Beverage Labeling Act of 1988 (27 U.S.C.
 215) and the regulations in 27 CFR part 16.
 Finally, distilled spirits, wine and beer containers must comply with the labeling and marking requirements of Chapter 51 of the Internal Revenue Code of 1986 and the implementing regulations in 27 CFR parts 19, 24, 25, and 27.

 What is TTB's policy regarding use of personalized labels?